Mediation analysis with unmeasured confounding between parallel mediators and outcome: Estimation and inference

-In Corollary~\ref{COR}, the consistency of selecting active mediation pathways hinges on controlling the probability of rejecting at least one true $H_j$, also known as the family-wise error rate.
+{ In Corollary~\ref{COR}, we show that the $p$-value obtained from testing $\lambda_j=0$ can also be used to evaluate the composite product null hypothesis $H^c_{0j}$.
+Specifically, when the composite null $H^c_{0j}$ is true, the probability that the corresponding $p$-value is below the prespecified threshold $\alpha_j$ converges to $\alpha_j$.
+In contrast, when $H^c_{0j}$ is false, this probability converges to 1.
+Therefore, the testing procedure based on $\lambda_j$ provides a valid asymptotic decision rule for the composite product test.} The consistency of selecting mediation pathways hinges on controlling the probability of rejecting at least one true $H_j$, also known as the family-wise error rate.
 This error rate should not exceed the aggregate significance levels, denoted by $\sum_{j\in \mathcal{A}\backslash \mathcal{A}_{\mathrm{act}}} \alpha_j$.
 The classical Bonferroni correction method achieves error control at a predetermined significance level $\alpha$ by setting $\alpha_j = \alpha/h$ for each individual test $H_j$, where $h=|\hat{\mathcal{A}}_n|$ denotes the number of selected mediators in the first step.
 However, given the potential conservatism of the Bonferroni correction when $h$ is large, one can also adopt more powerful multiple testing techniques, such as Holm's method, Hochberg’s method or the Benjamini-Hochberg procedure \citep{benjamini1995controlling}, as implemented in our application section.